AgenticFinLab/FinMycelium/docs/reference.md

 - Auto-summarization of the texts of construction dispute precedents, Advanced Engineering Informatics 2025.

 - Language models can improve event prediction by few-shot abductive reasoning, NeurIPS 2023

+- From News to Forecast: Integrating Event Analysis in LLM-Based Time Series Forecasting with Reflection, Advances in Neural Information Processing Systems, 2024